Shaming hunters for their weapon of choice does nothing to help hunting.

 Personally, I gave up hunting with a compound because I lost the comfort with it, and it wasn't for a lack of trying, either.
 I put in the time on the practice range every day in the summer, but I just couldn't translate good practice to success in the field with a compound.
 I had many, many misses over and under deer.

 After a while, I decided I couldn't always make the ethical shot on an animal.
 I didn't want to give a bunch of deer non-lethal wounds in the process, so I sold my bow.
 I'm sure there are plenty of other hunters who have had similar experiences.

-Nothing scares someone away from something new quicker than a snobbish, elitist view that I've seen some hunters have about crossbows.
+Nothing scares someone away from something new quicker than that snobbish, elitist view that we talked about earlier.
 Though I wouldn't necessarily participate in a deer drive, I'm not going to put down others that do.
 As long as it enables a hunter to make an ethical, clean, and legal harvest, we shouldn't judge.

 We don't have enough players on our team for us to start alienating new ones from ever trying.
 We're all on the same side here.